tldr-pages/tldr/pages/linux/enum4linux.md

 # enum4linux

-> Enum4linux is a tool for enumerating information from Windows and Samba systems.
+> Tool for enumerating Windows and Samba information from remote systems.
 > It attempts to offer similar functionality to enum.exe formerly available from www.bindview.com.

 - Try to enumerate using all methods: